 Baan Mae Klang Luang is situated on the way to Doi Inthanon at KM 26.5, just before reaching its peak 🧔.
 A view of the terraced hillside of this village is beautifully filled with paddy fields, perfect for photo opportunities.
 From September to October, the scenery is so green from the paddy fields.
 Although in October and November is when the rice turns a golden color.
 There are a number of natural trails near this village, such as the Doi Hua Sua route, Huay Nam Khun bird-watching route, and Pha Siew waterfall route.
 This nature trails lead to the summit of Doi Inthanon mountain.

 If you plan to stay here for a night or two, homestay and camping are options.
-After spending a day here, you will undoubtedly fall in love with the natural beauty of this village 🏅
+After spending a day here, you will undoubtedly love the natural beauty of this village 🏅